pierrejay/EZModbus/docs/30-how-to-guides/303-coupling-modbus-components.md

 As stated before, the TCP server will totally ignore the `slaveId` field.
 It means ALL TCP servers sharing the same interface will be handed the requests received by the interface, and they will all try to respond it, which will create a conflict.

-{% hint style="info" %}
+!!! note
     **Only one TCP server can be connected to a single interface.** If you need to run several Modbus TCP servers on the same device, the correct way is to use different TCP servers and use a different port for each server.
-{% endhint %}

-### **Client: Multiple clients on one interface**
+### Client: Multiple clients on one interface

 **⚠️ Possible but not standard (RTU ONLY)**